rust-lang/compiler-team/procedures/steering-meeting.md

 ## Announcing the schedule

-After each planning meeting, the topics for the next three weeks will be posted on the README.md of the main repository and also sent a dedicated internals thread.
+After each planning meeting, the topics for the next three weeks will be posted on the README.md of the main repository and also sent to a dedicated internals thread.

 ## Examples of good candidates for discussing at the steering meeting